BernardinD/MembershipApp/README.md

 * ~~Sending QR codes to members (through email)~~
 * ~~Edit app to direct only to settings page if `client_secret.json` can not be found~~
 * ~~Making settings page to dynamic client_secret files~~
-* Have check for "no member found" for scanning
+* Have check for "no member found" for scanning (pop-up)
+* Regex validation for adding members
 * Move initial credentials check to Home's build
 * Include dynamic logo
+* Clean up unnecessary files on GitHub
+* Add button to go directly to spreadsheet